Please steer clear of wayward moose

 Outdoorsguy

-18 thoughts on “Please steer clear of wayward moose”
+18 Replies to “Please steer clear of wayward moose”

 1. I agree with the general point of your post – i.e., leave the moose alone.
 But I disagree that it’s a bad idea for the public to know where they are.
 Frankly, when one is in an urban area like Montreal/Blair, one is NOT expecting a moose to amble out of the forest and onto the roadway.
 But in fact, that is what’s happening.
 People in the area NEED to be aware that there are moose.
 Moose are not intrinsically dangerous animals, but they do pose a very significant hazard when they make their way into urban areas and onto roadways.
 The forested area where the moose are located is extremely dense – there will be no moose spotting there.
 But when they burst out of the woods and onto the roads, an educated public is a (hopefully) more aware public.
 So it makes sense to share the general location of the moose.